benduong1/Stock-Price-Simulation/README.md

 # Stock-Price-Simulation
-Simulating the price movements of stocks in the Dow Jones
+Simulating the price movements of stocks in the Dow Jones using Monte Carlo Simulation